 This adjustment demonstrates how to propagate uncertainty in the datum onto newly established survey control marks.
-To achieve the most rigorous estimation and testing of position and uncertainty, this survey should be included in an NGRS adjustment (State, Territory and Australian Government).
+To achieve the most rigorous estimation and testing of position and uncertainty, this survey should be included in a national survey control mark adjustment (State, Territory and Australian Government).
 However, for general purpose control surveys, no further computation is required.